 The following list of dogs is based on their natural instinct, basic obedience training, and proper socialization.
-Which means that these dogs have to be trained like any other dog but do not need any extra training what so ever.
-Many dog breeds have been selectively bred to be protective and loyal which will become very useful in a bug out situation.
+This means that these dogs have to be trained like any other dog but do not need any extra training what so ever.
+Many dog breeds have been selectively bred to be protective and loyal which will become very useful in a bug-out situation.
 No matter what kind of dog breed you go for all of them will need some basic training with which you will establish how your dog should behave and have the ability to control him under stressful situations.

 Another very important thing to keep an eye out is how social the dog breed is, ideally you would want a dog which is fearlessly loyal to his adopted family, calm in panic situations, loving with children, friendly towards other dogs and cautious of other people.